OmrM/iOS-App-Tasty-Recipe-Creations/README.md

 4. [Milestone 2](#Milestone-2)

 ## Overview
-### Description
-The Tasty Recipe Creations app will allow users to look up and capture online recipes.
-It will allow them to get ideas for a meal plan.
-It was also provide instructions on how to cook that specific meal.

-### App Evaluation

-- **Category:** Recipes
-- **Mobile:** Users can use the app to get recipes for certain meals.
-- **Story:** Users can post before and after picture of how their meal looked.
-- **Market:** Anyone who enjoys cooking and learning new recipes will enjoy this app.
-- **Habit:** Users can use this app at anytime of the day.
-They can get recipes for any meal of the day.
-Breakfast, snack, lunch, dinner and dessert.
-- **Scope:** V1 would allow users can post and view recipes with images and to view a timeline of recipes posted by other users.
-V2 would allow user to comment on, like, and favorite other users' recipes.
+The Tasty Recipe Creations app helps users discover and save recipes.
+Users can post their recipes, view a feed of other users' recipes, search for recipes, and add recipes to their favorite list.

 ## Product Spec